…of women following childbirth experience pelvic organ prolapse with symptoms of bladder and bowel dysfunction

 Womens Health Physiothearpy

 Womens Health is a specialist area of Physiotherapy treating all problems relating to the pelvis and pelvic floor.
-Focusing on Women through life changes, Gemma treats from teenage years to the pregnant and postnatal period, and into the post-menopausal stage.
+Here at our clinic in Westcott near Dorking in the Surrey Hills we focus on Women through life changes, our women’s health physio treats from teenage years to the pregnant and postnatal period, and into the post-menopausal stage.

-Gemma has been working in this field for over 20 years both in the public and private sector and have been successfully running her own business for the past few years.
-We are delighted she is offering a monthly clinic covering all aspects of both obstetric and gynaecological health.
+At Coreftiphysio Westcott, near Dorking we are delighted to offer all aspects of both obstetric and gynaecological health.
 Obstetric treatment will cover symptoms including low back pain, pelvic girdle pain, pelvic floor dysfunction, coccyx and rib pain.
 Gynaecological conditions include pelvic organ prolapse, urinary and faecal incontinence, frequency and urgency, pre and post hysterectomy or repair and pelvic pain conditions such as vulvodynia, vestibulitis and endometriosis.

 Being pregnant is one of the most incredible events a woman can experience.
 It does however put a huge strain all physical aspects of our bodies and for some is not the desired period of blissful joy that we imagined it to be.
 Physiotherapy aims to minimise and alleviate these stresses to allow for a happy, healthy pregnancy.